kasrababaei/swift-notes/data-structure.md

 A linked list is a data structure that represents a sequence of nodes, in a singly linked list, each node points to the next node in the linked list.
 A doubly linked list gives each node pointers to both the next node and the previous node.
 When dealing with a coding challenge, need to understand if we're dealing with a singly linked list or a doubly linked list.

 Unlike an array, a linked list does not provide constant time access to a particular "index" within the list.
-This means that if you'd like to find the `K`th element in the list, you will need to iterate thorugh `K` elements.
+This means that if you'd like to find the `K`th element in the list, you will need to iterate through `K` elements.

 The _benefit_ of a linked list is that you can _add/insert_ and _remove/delete_ items from the beginning of the list in constant time.